nickel-org/nickel.rs/README.md

 * Easy parameter access: `request.params.get(&"someid")`

 #Getting started
-The easiest way to get started is to get the examples running and tinker with them.
+The easiest way to get started is to get the example running and play around with it.
 Let's do that real quick!

 ##Clone the repository